 Rights and support against foreign interference

-Everyone in New Zealand has the right to feel safe and respected, and to express their opinions and beliefs freely.
-AUT will support students who experience foreign interference, bullying or harassment to protect your rights and safety.
+Everyone in Aotearoa New Zealand has the right to feel safe, respected and free to express their opinions and beliefs.
+If you're experiencing foreign interference, bullying or harassment, you don't have to face it alone.
+We're here to help protect your rights and safety.

 What is foreign interference?